 Manticore Search returns by default the top 20 matched documents in the result set.

 LIMIT can accept one number as the size of the returned set using a zero offset or a pair of offset and size.

 limit can control the offset of the result set and the size of the returned set.
 Alternatively the pair

 SELECT ...
 FROM ...
 [LIMIT [offset,] row_count] SELECT ...
 FROM ...
 [LIMIT row_count][ OFFSET offset]

 By default, Manticore Search uses a result set window of 1000 best ranked documents that can be returned back in the result set.
 If the result set is paginated beyond this value, the query will end in error.

 This limitation can be adjusted with the query option max_matches.

 max_matches to very high values should be made only if it's required for the navigation to reach such points.
 High

 max_matches value requires more memory used and can increase the query response time.
 One way to work with deep result sets is to set

 max_matches as a sum of offset and limit.

 max_matches under 1000 has a benefit in reducing the memory used by the query.
 It can also reduce the query time, but in most cases it might not be a noticeable gain.

 SELECT ...
 FROM ...
 OPTION max_matches=<value>

 To scale well, Manticore has distributed searching capabilities.
 Distributed searching is useful to improve query latency (i.e. search time) and throughput (ie. max queries/sec) in multi-server, multi-CPU or multi-core environments.
 This is essential for applications which need to search through huge amounts data (ie. billions of records and terabytes of text).

 The key idea is to horizontally partition searched data across search nodes and then process it in parallel.

 Partitioning is done manually.
 To set it up, you should:

 - setup several instances of Manticore on different servers

-This kind of index only contains references to other local and remote indexes - so it could not be directly reindexed, and you should reindex those indexes which it references instead.
+This kind of table only contains references to other local and remote tables - so it could not be directly reindexed, and you should reindex those tables which it references instead.